ASIMOV Meetup Ignites Provocative Debate on Patents, IP, and Data Privacy

 The conversation then transitioned to data privacy, a topic of heightened scrutiny since the Cambridge Analytica scandal.

-Dr. Said Al-Dahri expressed concerns about the state of data privacy, citing the recent litigation against OpenAI for violating GDPR regulations.
+Dr. Saeed Al Dhaheri expressed concerns about the state of data privacy, citing the recent litigation against OpenAI for violating GDPR regulations.
 He stressed the importance of "privacy by design" and prioritizing ethical data practices from the outset.
 He also highlighted Gartner's prediction that by the end of 2024, 75% of the world's population will have their personal data covered under modern privacy regulations.

 Tony Evans discussed Meta's efforts to be transparent about data uses and empower users with more control.
 He mentioned their oversight board and transparency tools that allow users to understand why they see specific advertisements.
 He criticized some competitors for creating an illusion of superior privacy practices while simultaneously running substantial ad businesses.